 Anorexia Nervosa

-What is Anorexia Nervosa?
+What is it?

 People with Anorexia limit their food intake significantly in order to lose weight.
 They might also engage in compensatory behaviour including excessive exercise or using purging techniques.
 Anorexia Nervosa can affect people of any age, background or gender.

-What are common symptoms of Anorexia Nervosa?
+What are the common symptoms?

 - Not being fully honest when saying how much weight they’ve lost or how much food they are eating.